 Source – Infographic Guide to Literature (Hachette UK).

 One of the first thing that flashes on reading this chart is the concentration in the industry.
 Just a glance through my bookshelf tells me that several of the titles are from these publishing groups/ their imprints.
 May not be enough for a sample.
-However, here is a list of the imprints owned by these houses, and you’ll find most of the names there.
-(Not up to date given the M&A activities)

-And here is a list of all publication businesses listed in terms of revenue.
 The industry is constantly on the move, consolidation increasing.
 Following is a snapshot of top 20 from the list (And this being a general list, not specific to book publishing).

 *Business Press.
 Here are the majors by circulation (2005)